Unsupervised embedding of trajectories captures the latent structure of scientific migration: Results

-In the remainder of the paper, we focus on scientific mobility, leveraging its richness to investigate how the geometric space generated by the neural embedding method sheds light on the multi-faceted relationships between organizations.
-To explore the topological structure of the embedding, we use a topology-based dimensionality reduction method (UMAP~\autocite{mcinnes2018umap}) to obtain a two-dimensional representation of the embedding space (Fig.~\ref{fig:projection}a).
-By showing relationships between individual organizations, rather than aggregates such as nations or cities, this projection constitutes the largest and highest resolution ``map'' of scientific mobility to date.
+In the remainder of the paper, we focus on scientific migration as a case study to interrogate the geometric space generated by the neural embedding.
+In the process, we also study the multi-faceted relationships between scientific organizations.
+To explore the topological structure of the embedding, we use a topology-based dimensionality reduction method (UMAP~\cite{mcinnes2018umap}) to obtain a two-dimensional representation of the embedding space (Fig.~\ref{fig:projection}a).
+By leveraging the unique characteristics of representation learning approach, we are able to show the relationships between individual organizations, rather than aggregates such as nations or cities, producing the largest and highest resolution ``map'' of scientific migration to date.

 Globally, the geographic constraints are conspicuous; organizations tend to form clusters based on their national affiliations and national clusters tend to be near their geographic neighbors.
-At the same time, the embedding space also reflects a mix of geographic, historic, cultural, and linguistic relationships between regions much more clearly than alternative network representations (Fig.~\ref{fig:supp:network_vis}) that have been common in studies of scientific mobility~\autocite{chinchilla2018global, czaika2018globalisation}.
+At the same time, the embedding space also reflects a mix of geographic, historic, cultural, and linguistic relationships between regions much more clearly than alternative network representations (Fig.~\ref{fig:supp:network_vis}) that have been common in studies of scientific migration~\cite{chinchilla2018global, czaika2018globalisation}.

 The embedding space also allows us to \textit{zoom in} on subsets and re-project them to reveal local relationships.
-For example, re-projecting organizations located in Western, Southern, and Southeastern Asia with UMAP (Fig.~\ref{fig:projection}b) reveals a gradient of countries between Egypt and the Philippines that largely corresponds to geography, but with some exceptions seemingly stemming from cultural and religious similarity; Malaysia, with its official religion of Islam, is nearer to Middle Eastern countries in the embedding space than many geographically-closer South Asian countries.
-We validate this finding quantitatively with the cosine distance between nations (the centroids of organizations vectors belonging to that country).
-Malaysia is nearer to many Islamic countries such as Iraq ($d = 0.29$), Pakistan ($d = 0.31$), and Saudi Arabia ($d = 0.41$) than neighboring but Buddhist Thailand ($d = 0.43$) and predominantly-secular Vietnam ($d = 0.48$).
+For example, re-projecting organizations located in Western, Southern, and Southeastern Asia with UMAP (Fig.~\ref{fig:projection}b) reveals a gradient of countries between Egypt and the Philippines that largely corresponds to geography, but with some exceptions seemingly stemming from cultural and religious similarity.
+For example, Malaysia, with its official religion of Islam, is nearer to Middle Eastern countries in the embedding space than to many geographically-closer South Asian countries.
+We validate this finding quantitatively with the cosine distance between nations (the centroids of organizations vectors belonging to a given country).
+Malaysia is nearer to many Islamic countries such as Iraq ($d = 0.27$), Pakistan ($d = 0.32$), and Saudi Arabia ($d = 0.41$) than neighboring but Buddhist Thailand ($d = 0.43$) and neighboring Singapore ($d = 0.48$).